AIR-THU/DAIR-RCooper/README.md

 | CoBEVT       | 14.82     | 38.71     | 49.04     | 44.67     | 33.83     | 35.69     |

 ## Citation
+If you find RCooper useful in your research or applications, please consider giving us a star 🌟 and citing it by the following BibTeX entry.
 ```shell
 @inproceedings{hao2024rcooper,
   title={RCooper: A Real-world Large-scale Dataset for Roadside Cooperative Perception},